acl2017/acl2017.github.io/_pages/testing/program.md

         function getConflicts(paperObject) {

+            /* most of the time, conflicts are simply based on papers having the same exact time slot but this is not always true */

             /* first get the conflicting sessions */ var sessionId = paperObject.parents('.session').attr('id').match(/session-\d/)[0];
             var parallelSessions = paperObject.parents('.session').siblings().filter(function() { return this.id.match(sessionId); });